Pratyush-Kumar31/30-days-of-javascript-challenge/README.md

 - Learned about array methods and properties
 - Used array methods like : push(), Pop(), shift() etc..
 - Practiced manipulating arrays
 - Completed all given tasks

+### Day 7: Object
+- Learned about Object creation it's methods and properties
+- Learned about nested object and how to use for-in loop on objects
+- Completed all given tasks